Pedagogical Approach to Sport Education

-The emphasis on games is not problem-free, co-operation is usually considered by teachers as the main component in different games and exercises with the desire to stimulate co-operation but is often overlooked by playing team sports activities.
+The emphasis on games is not problem-free.
+Co-operation is usually considered by teachers as the main component in different games and exercises with the desire to stimulate co-operation.
+Still, it is often overlooked by playing team sports activities.
 Also, there is a necessity to popularize student-oriented learning styles in Finnish education, while was found out that Finnish teachers of physical education used teachers rather than a student-centred learning style with the most common directive styles.
 Also, the national summary of physical education in Sweden appears in a large number of physical education students do not have the opportunity to influence and take responsibility.
 Also, university students condemned teachers for not listening at all and not offering them more self-determination or using learner-centred strategies.
 The changed national curriculum will be introduced in Finland at the beginning of the 2016-17 school year.
 Despite Finnish education already has a well-known children's and liberatory form of education, one of the main objectives of the latest curriculum is to promote the independence of students providing responsibility through their specific training, with particular attention to learning and students going for a dynamic role.

+Currently, the attention in physical education is the acquisition of the right to self-determination and independence, along with social and interactive features.
 In particular, in physical education, students must become active members and have the opportunity to co-operate with each other.
 This innovation in emphasis is one of the reasons teachers need to look for new methods and decisions in teaching physical education.
-Currently, the attention in physical education is the acquisition of the right to self-determination and independence, along with social and interactive features.
-At the same time, it is concluded that there is a real necessity to study the influence of the Finnish University in the field of physical education (applications, curricula, teaching options or teaching styles) on the cognitive, social, and psychomotor student's growth.
+At the same time, it is concluded that there is a fundamental necessity to study the influence of the Finnish University in the field of physical education (applications, curricula, teaching options or teaching styles) on the cognitive, social, and psychomotor student's growth.

 Sports Education as a curriculum model